 The first of three installations, is a series of three totem sculptures representing the three locations and the claims made by the community for physical, spiritual, and communal needs.
 The Sorenson sculpture is a response to the claims for books, home, family, and music.
 The Pumptrack totem depicts the physical in the form of bicycles, food trucks, and healthy living.
 The Oxbow sculpture symbolizes the spiritual in nature through birds, fish, the river, and vegetation.
 The totem themes and concept were influenced by artworks created in the beginning stages of the Claim it! project.
 The content reflected in the totems were informed by a short documentary chronicling the project by Kerri Hopkins, while Liz Bunker’s use of stacked cubes to exhibit student art and ideas of how families interact informed the totem concept.

 The totem series installation has been completed on the Sorenson Campus.
 Installation at the remaining two public art sites, the Oxbow site and Pump Track, will be completed by summer 2017.

-This public art project was funded by the Salt Lake City Public Art Program.
+This public art project was funded by the National Endowment for the Arts and the Salt Lake City Public Art Program.
 Special thanks to the Sorenson Unity Center, Youth City, Salt Lake Art Design Board, the Salt Lake City Arts Council, and Salt Lake City Corporation for their assistance with this project.